tyconsulting/blog.tyang.github.io/_posts/2015-06-11-opsmgr-2012-data-warehouse-health-check-script.md

 	<li>The OpsMgr SDK Assemblies must be available on the computer running the script:
 <ul>
 	<li>The script can be executed on a OpsMgr management server, web console server, or a computer that has OpsMgr operations console installed</li>
-	<li>OR, manually copy the 3 DLLs from “&lt;management server install dir&gt;\SDK Binary” folder to the folder where the script is located.</li>
+	<li>OR, manually copy the 3 DLLs from "&lt;management server install dir&gt;\SDK Binary" folder to the folder where the script is located.</li>
 </ul>
 </li>
 </ul>